 You’ll get the gist of the record already with Ella, the first track.
 With no intro to steal time, Folkesange directly steps into the misty light of some sort of trance-like sound nirvana.
 I was sold with this first song already.
 The way the strings and drums kick in after about a third into the track is just stunning.
-We’ll even forgive her lengthy yodeling that at times sounds a lot like Dolores O’Riordan.
+We’ll even forgive her for the lengthy yodeling that – at times – sounds a lot like Dolores O’Riordan.

 The tracklist features many traditional Scandinavian folk pieces.
 None of them bad and all with that distinct Myrkur stamp on them.
 Full-bodied depictions of tunes that the crew here thought were covered to death by too many interpreters a long time ago already.

 But hey, Folkesange continues with Fager som en Ros and its subtle choir.
 Or take the enjoyable Tor i Helheim with its hypnotic, almost ritualistic pull.
 Even if Bruun truly playing Heidi on psychotics at the beginning, with that disturbing wail, goes well overboard.
 And the RMR deck crew really fancied the pagan taste of Leaves of Yggdrasil.
 One of the darker pieces of the record.